 Each of our four example drivers lives in ZIP code 28771 (Black Mountain), which is in one of the lower-priced auto insurance areas within the state.
 Of course, you can expect areas like Fayetteville and Cumberland to have notably higher prices.

 Next up, we have the Smiths.
-John and Jane are your typical 42 year-old parents, with a mortgaged home and a couple kids that they drive around (averaging about 16,000 miles a year).
-They have a paid-off 2011 Chevy Equinox and a financed 2014 Toyota Sienna, and Jane was in a minor accident a couple years back.
+John and Jane are your typical 42-year-old parents, with a mortgaged home and a couple of kids that they drive around (averaging about 16,000 miles a year).
+They have a paid-off 2011 Chevy Equinox and a financed 2014 Toyota Sienna, and Jane was in a minor accident a couple of years back.
 Both have bachelor’s degrees and great credit.